AnnaWilliford/SWC_Fall2019_lessons/Lesson3_Git_GitHub.md

 ---

-**Challenge 6.1**
+**Challenge**
 ```
 Suppose you want to add another file to your repository.
-Take any file outside SWC_spring2019 directory
+Take any file outside SCW directory
 and add it to your local repository and then push it to Github.
 ```

-## 7. Working with and/or contributing to someone else's projects
+## 6. Working with and/or contributing to someone else's projects

 ![](https://github.com/AnnaWilliford/2017-11-11-UTA/raw/gh-pages/workshop/images/Github_fork.png)